prvsousa/yubikey-ca/README.md

 ### Issuing and revoking certificates

-Generating a certificate:

-* `openssl genrsa 2048 | ./scriptyk client-cert`

-You must give a name to the certificate, for example:
+Generate a certificate with a subject name signed by the CA, for example:

 * `./scriptyk client-cert -s "/O=Example Inc/CN=John Doe"`

+You also can specify the name for the private key and certificate files with "-n":

+* `./scriptyk client-cert -s "/O=Example Inc/CN=John Doe -n "john"`

 You can use other algorithms for your client certificates, for example `openssl genrsa 4096` for a different key size or `openssl ecparam